-Attention Westwood Meat Lovers!
-You do not want to miss our Butcher's Bonanza event happening this weekend, August 19th and 20th from 10am-5pm.
+Attention Pasadena Meat Lovers!
+You do not want to miss our Butcher's Bonanza event happening this weekend, October 14th & 15th from 10am-5pm.
 Get the best prices of the year on our Artisan meats from the butchery.
 Our butchers will be on hand to give you cooking tips and suggestions and will cut your selections any way you desire!

 There will also be free tastings throughout the store as well as a BBQ bonanza cookout!